pmcarlton/msafara/roadmap.md

 Normal
 ------

-1. User should be warned if sequence labels in user-supplied orderings do not match those in the alignment (up to order, of course).
+1. [x] B0018 User should be warned if sequence labels in user-supplied orderings do not match those in the alignment (up to order, of course).
 First, the check is now made only once, in main() (l. ~195); second, the reorderings (in app.rs, recompute_ordering() can now assume that the labels coincide).
+Implemented in `8baa309`.

-   Still something wrong <= tests with wrong ordering files are not caught (try e.g. with a file that is not even an ordering, such as a treefile).
+1. [x] B0017 User should be warned (by a message in the modeline, instead of the app simply crashing) if the color map (option `-c`) or ordering file (option `-o`)  cannot be read.
+Done in `275372`.

-1. [x] B0014 Out-of-bounds error when zoombox is 1-char.
+1. [x] B0016 Out-of-bounds error when zoombox is 1-char.
 To reproduce: `make test`.
 Fixed in `a889c3229228`.

 1. [x] B0015 'O' is supposed to cycle backwards through orderings, but